Emma Randall: Differences Between Coaching Boys and Girls in Wrestling

 Emma Randall

-Emma Randall is the head girls development director for Beat the Streets NY and was a member of Team USA’s coaching staff since 2012.
-She was a coach for the 2016 Olympic Games in Rio, and has been coach of numerous world teams at all age levels.
+Coach Emma Randall is the head women’s coach for the New York City Regional Training Center and Columbia University Women’s Wrestling Club.
+Previously, she served as the girls head coach and high school program director for Beat the Streets NYC Wrestling.
+Coach Randall was a member of Team USA’s coaching staff from 2012-2018 in the sport of women’s freestyle wrestling.
+Coaching at the 2016 Olympic Games in Rio and numerous world teams at all age levels.

 Previous